James-Frown/James-Frown/README.md

 Junior Designer/Developer
 -------------------------

-Iv been learning code for 6 year, starting in Java, then Javascript, CSS, Html, React, Firebase, Netlify and still learning more...
+I'v been learning code for 6 year, starting in Java, then Javascript, CSS, Html, React, Firebase, Netlify and still learning more...

 * 🌍  I'm based in Cape Town
 * 🖥️  See my portfolio at [My Profile](http://https://james-brown-portfolio-18bbec.webflow.io/)